 Edward is committed to quality corporate health education.
 We offer a variety of topics to increase employee health awareness and encourage self-responsibility to creating a healthy and well lifestyle.
 If you have any special requests or have a particular topic in mind, we will be happy to arrange an appropriate speaker.
 Lecture topics are available upon request and are listed below.
 The fee is $150 per lecture.
-Contact Pat Fate at (630) 527-3847 to coordinate your program.
+Contact Occupational Health Support at (630) 527-7696 to coordinate your program.

 Back Injury Prevention Program (RSM 01)

 A physical therapist will provide education on anatomy, body mechanics, & posture.
 This program will also address the role of stress, resting postures, exercise principles and injury prevention.

 Prevent injuries through education.
 A physical therapist will discuss techniques to relieve neck and upper shoulder pain.
 Individuals commonly suffer pain in these areas due to sustained periods at a computer or other repetitive job duties.

 How to Make Your Workstation Work for YOU (RSM 03)